-- Keep it out of direct sunlight
+- Keep it out of the sun

-- Set it away from any heat-producing appliances
+- Keep it away from heat-producing appliances

 - Store items cool